Today we are excited to share our new found love for Singapore and our tips on things to do in Singapore with kids.

 Back on land, you drive through the picturesque and surprising old colonial area.
 The buildings are stunning and look like they were just built – the paint is so fresh and clean and the grounds so orderly and beautiful.

-The commentary on the tour is excellent and we learned a lot about Singapore’s culture and history.
+The commentary on the boat ride and tour is excellent and we learned a lot about Singapore’s culture and history.

 7. Walk around Chinatown and visit the Chinatown Heritage Centre